Therapy

 In IFS, it is the energy of the Self, not the therapist, that truly heals.

 The good news here is that everyone, regardless of past trauma or experiences, has within them the boundless energy of Self.
-Thus, Internal Family Systems believes that everyone has the capacity to heal.
+Thus, IFS believes that everyone has the capacity to heal.

 The notion of the Self firmly locates IFS therapy in the terrain of existential-humanistic, transpersonal, and depth psychology, all of which form the foundations of emerging and long-standing modalities of psychedelic psychotherapy (for examples, see Grof, 1975, Stolaroff, 1997, and Leary, Metzner & Alpert, 2007).